H.E.R. launches own Fender Stratocaster – but wants to see more women playing instruments and producing

 H.E.R. has launched her own Fender Stratocaster today (January 11) and spoken about her desire to see more women playing instruments and producing.

-The musician’s new Blue Marlin Stratocaster is limited to only 300 units worldwide and pays tribute to her father Kenny, with its iridescent blue finish a nod to their fishing trips together in her youth.
+The musician’s new Blue Marlin Stratocaster is limited to production in 2023 only and pays tribute to her father Kenny, with its iridescent blue finish a nod to their fishing trips together in her youth.

 - READ MORE: H.E.R.: “I definitely feel a responsibility to use my platform.
 We should all speak out against things that we don’t like”